 Fund financial statements-A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
-NTASC uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
-Both of NTASC's funds are classified as governmental funds.
+NTASC, like other governmental entities, uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.

 Governmental funds-Governmental funds are used to account for essentially the same functions reported as governmental activities in the government-wide financial statements.
-However, unlike the government-wide financial statements focus on near-term inflows and outflows of spendable resources, as well as on balances of spendable resources, available at the end of the fiscal year.
+However, unlike the government-wide financial statements, governmental fund financial statements focus on near-term inflows and outflows of spendable resources, as well as on balances of spendable resources, available at the end of the fiscal year.
 Such information may be useful in assessing a government's near-term financing requirements.